 The compact size of an electric fireplace makes it easier to fit in different types of rooms, instead of just the living room.
 You can place it in an entryway or small home office without needing a lot of wall space.
 You don’t have to worry about the item blocking the entrance of the room or protruding too far out the wall.

 They also have a high level of design to contribute to your home decor and overall style.
-They look classy and don’t appear outdated in the coming years because of their elegant crown molding, making it a staple that will work as one of the main statement pieces in the room.
+They look classy and don’t appear outdated in the coming years because of their elegant crown molding, making them a staple that will work as one of the main statement pieces in the room.

 Those who suffer from allergies or breathing problems can also protect their health with an electric fireplace insert.
 Emissions and combustible materials aren’t released, which means you don’t need any venting and can protect your indoor air quality over time.
 You don’t get this with a gas or wood-burning fireplace because smoke is released because real fire is used in the fireplace.
 You can enjoy continuing to breathe in clean air while protecting the health of your loved ones each season.
 You also won’t expose yourself to carbon monoxide, which can be deadly.
 The lack of carbon monoxide produced also means you don’t have to install multiple detectors throughout your home for added savings and peace of mind.